-During the four-hour session, everyone shares their sketches.
+During the four-hour session, each participant shares their sketches.

 To warm up, ask the group: “Was your sticking point after two or three sketches?”
-Acknowledge that it’s difficult to generate five ideas—especially the first time.
-Ask: “Who thinks you’ve sketched every possible solution?”
+Acknowledge that it’s difficult to generate five ideas – especially the first time.
+Ask: “Who thinks that once you reached five, you had sketched every possible solution?”

 Success tip.
 If a participant didn’t bring five sketches, ask them to step out and finish sketching right then, while everyone else waits.
 If they can’t produce their five sketches quickly, postpone the session—do not shorten the four-hour session to accommodate people without their homework, because the group needs the full four hours for other activities.
 Experience tells us this: if you accept fewer sketches from one person, at the next session more people will bring fewer sketches.

 Present it.
-Get the participants to take turns presenting one sketch.
+Get the participants to take turns presenting one sketch each, then take turns presenting another sketch, and so on.
 Ask them to stand, hold up the sketch for all to see, and briefly explain it in positive terms.
 This takes only a few seconds, because each sketch will speak for itself.
 Discourage self-critical statements such as “This isn’t a very good idea,” or self-deprecating statements such as “We’ve already seen this idea.”

 Limit the questions.
 If participants are genuinely confused about a sketch, let them ask for clarification.
 But always interrupt when participants start questioning details (“Is it A or is it B?”) and ask them to accept both A and B, because at this stage the goal is to identify many ideas without favouring any idea.

 Post it.
 After presenting it, post it on the same wall as the other ideas – but don’t try to group the sketches.
 To post the sketches, use an adhesive putty such as Blu-Tack.
 Don’t use tape, because tape interferes with the photocopier’s feeder in step 8.